 Research

 My research revolves around understanding two basic and intertwined phenomena in evolutionary biology: coevolution and convergent evolution.
-Though the study of coevolutionary relationships has been a focal point of evolutionary biology, demonstrating a truly reciprocally evolving interaction at the molecular and functional level in an empirical system has remained elusive.
 Coevolutionary interactions often span speciation events, or are present in repeated paired associations across disparate species, and thus represent ideal system in which to examine repeated evolution.
 My work leverages these qualities to examine the genetic, historical, and biophysical basis of extraordinary repeated and coevolutionary adaptations.

 Opossums and Vipers